hemasurya106/Agentic_personal-profile-bot/README.md

 - `Profile.pdf`: Full LinkedIn profile (used for context)

 ## License
 This project is for personal/professional portfolio use.
-Contact Hema Surya B for more information.
+Contact hemasurya469@gmail.com for more information.

 ## Mobile Notifications via Pushover